There are some nights that call for something a little extra special, and Garde East in Vineyard Haven offers just that.

 The space, located right on the Vineyard Haven harbor is one of the most beautiful places to dine on the Island.
 Watching the ferries come and go, evening chasing away the sun, all while dining on truly delicious food.

 Not to mention additional space Garde East now boasts.
 There are additional tables and bar where the old marina used to be.
 This new space is AMAZING!
 Loving the new bar where you can get great cocktails with the most amazing view.

 After you have taken in the incredible view, it’s time to think about dinner.
-Executive chef, Robert Sisca and chef de cuisine and Island fav, Carlos Montoya create incredible French inspired, locally sourced food that we will make even the most experienced foodie happy.
+Head chef and Island favorite, Carlos Montoya, creates locally sourced food that we will make even the most experienced foodie happy.

 The menu has three parts, crudo, which consists of items caught by Island fishermen, second and third.
-Since having Poke at 19 Raw, it is a new must.
-So, of course I started with the tuna Poke.
+I started with the tuna Poke.
 So light, fresh and delicious, allowing for the beautiful tuna to really shine.
 I feel as though I could eat this everyday and be happy.

 My interest was also piqued by the Cauliflower “tartare”.
 After all, I love cauliflower and tartare.
 This dish featured parsnip, cucumber, harissa yogurt, and purple potatoes.
 What a way to get your veggies – delicate, flavorful, and a surprise of flavors.